bilgecansen/CJS-pop/README.md

 Run **brcr_models_notebook.rmd** to generate the .jags files used in applying CJS-pop to BRCR capture history data.
 Easiest way is to knit the whole notebook.

-Run **brcr_models.R** to apply 4 different mark-recapture models (3 different IRMs and one CJS) to Brown Creeper capture history data.
+Run **brcr_models.R** to apply 4 different mark-recapture models (3 different CJS-pops and one CJS) to Brown Creeper capture history data.
 These results are also available in the file **BRCR_results.rds**.

 ## 2. Simulations